Mehedy360/JmeterPathao/README.md

-# #  I have completed 200 concurret request with 200 loop count.
+# #  I have completed performance Test on Pathao
+200 concurret request with 200 loop count.
 Ramp up period was 200.
+During the test, three of the cases failed, the services of the pathao was not available in my area

 ![ThreadCount](https://user-images.githubusercontent.com/44100836/236679881-11b95087-d937-4283-9dc0-082706821e98.png)